G7 agrees 'historic' global minimum corporate tax rate | DW | 05.06.2021

 Alex Cobham, chief executive of the Tax Justice Network, called the move a "historic moment" but slammed it as "very unfair."

-In an interview with DW, Cobham said that the figure should have been "at least 25%."
+In an interview with DW, Cobham said the figure should have been "at least 25%."

 "The way the G7 is going about this with such a low rate…it means the benefits would have been much smaller than they could have been," the economist said.

-"It shows just how unfit for purpose the OECD and the G7 are as the rich countries setting the rules for everyone else.
+"It shows just how unfit for purpose the OECD and the G7 are, as the rich countries set the rules for everyone else.
 We need to move this to the United Nations and get a deal that works for everyone, not just the G7 looking out for their own revenues," he added.

 Following two days of talks, G7 finance ministers backed moves to force banks and companies to disclose their exposure to climate-related risks, according to a final communique seen by Reuters.